nfxpnk/markguide/README.md

 {{#inline}}project-root/assets/src/images/icons.svg{{/inline}}
 ```

-This helper use path to file from your *project root*.
-Virtually any file could be inlined.
+This helper uses the path to a file from your *project root*.
+Virtually any file can be inlined.

 ### Guideline/Documentation page